devnexus/devnexus-site/_posts/2025-08-02-title-for-post-and-slug.md

 ---
 _schema: default
 layout: post-article
-title: Title for post and slug
+title: The CFP for Devnexus 2026 is open
 img: /assets/images/generated-image-1-6.png
 ---
 # The CFP for Devnexus 2026 is open!